Children’s Pensions

 Many families want to give their children or grandchildren a head start for their future finances.
-As the costs of private education, university, getting on the property ladder and weddings continue their relentless upward march, investing for your children or grandchildren early is crucial.

 The best way to make gifts will be different depending on how old they are.
 But making a gift at the earliest possible time means that any potential investment growth can play a big part in meeting a future cost.

-What is a Junior SIPP?
+What is a Junior Pension?

 Children’s pensions benefit from the same advantages as adult pensions.
 That means no tax is payable on income from investments or capital growth in the pension, provided they remain within the Annual Allowance and Lifetime Allowances.

-As the name suggests, you can choose the investments that go inside the pension.
+You can choose the investments that go inside the pension.
 You can invest an annual lump sum, or spread contributions across the year by investing a smaller amount each month.

 Gifts to a child’s or grandchild’s pension are often covered by one of the Inheritance Tax exemptions and so could fall outside your estate for Inheritance Tax purposes.
-But it is important to remember the money in a SIPP cannot be accessed until age 55 (rising to 57 in 2028).
+But it is important to remember the money in a pension cannot be accessed until age 55 (rising to 57 in 2028).

 Pensions